 "I can't ask Dawn to go against her sister.
 I know she wouldn't, even if she agreed that something was wrong.
 But one signed statement from you and we could take Buffy back for counseling...get her some help."

 Faith laughed.
 "Like you were going to get me some help?"
 She shook her head.
 "Buffy died saving the world.
-That's me and you and everyone else on the friggin' council.
+That's me and you and everyone else on the frickin' council.
 Seems to me we kind of owe her."
 She headed for the steps.

 "Faith, if the girl needs help, can you really afford to walk away?"